 I made these parāoa parakuihi (brunch buns) for Otaika Valley Free-range eggs during Matariki a couple of years ago.
-With a gooey cheese crust and pēkana (bacon) and hēki (eggs) baked in to a simple dough, there is so much to love.
-They are such a flexible tohutao (recipe) too because the flavours can be remixed to your liking.
-Kia tunu tātou - let's bake!
+With a gooey cheese crust and a generous filling of pēkana (bacon) and hēki (eggs) baked into a simple bread dough, there is so much to love.

 More recipes to try: